 Talk to a Pennsylvania Water Park Injury Attorney About Your Legal Options

 Injuries sustained at water parks can have various lasting consequences and recovering financially for all of them can be a difficult task to handle alone.
 Fortunately, you do not have to protect your rights alone.
-Founding Partner Jon Ostroff and the rest of our winning team at Ostroff Injury Law have a track record of successful outcomes in cases like this.
+Founding Partner Jon Ostroff and the rest of our winning team at Ostroff Godshall Injury and Accident Lawyers have a track record of successful outcomes in cases like this.
 In one case that we handled, we recovered $475,000 for a disabled client that was injured as a passenger in an accident involving a golf cart driven by a park employee.

 A Pennsylvania water park injury lawyer can go over your case and your compensation options during a free initial meeting.
 Give us a call to get started.